NelleStar/todo-app/README.md

 - Create a new database for the Todo app.
 - Update the database configuration in `config/db.js` with your PostgreSQL credentials.

-5. Run the migrations to create the necessary tables:
+5. Run the migrations to create the necessary tables: npm run migrate
 6. Start the server: npm start
 7. Visit `http://localhost:3000` in your browser to use the Todo app.